-If you are post-menopausal, talk to your doctor if you experience vaginal bleeding.
+If you are postmenopausal, talk with your doctor if you experience vaginal bleeding.
 Bleeding after menopause is sometimes a sign of ovarian cancer.

-Anytime your periods change, it’s a good idea to discuss what’s happening with a gynecologist, primary care physician, or another healthcare professional you trust.
+Anytime your periods change, discussing what’s happening with a gynecologist, primary doctor, or another healthcare professional you trust is a good idea.

 7. Pain during sex

-Pain during sex is one of the lesser-known signs of ovarian cancer.
-It can be caused by several
+Pain during sex is a lesser known sign of ovarian cancer.
+It

 If sex is painful, a health professional can help you find out what’s causing the pain.
-Even if it’s not ovarian cancer, diagnosing and treating the problem can keep you from feeling emotional distress along with the physical symptoms.
+Even if it’s not ovarian cancer, diagnosing and treating the problem can help you avoid emotional distress and physical symptoms.